Why this work?

 Her work today

-Charlotte works with teams, groups and organizations in supporting them to craft solutions for a healthy planet with happy people.
-Using tools such as facilitation, mediation, consensus building and collaboration, evaluation, graphic recording and capacity building she sets the space to garner everyone’s contribution to address challenges that one individual or organization can’t solve alone while simultaneously paying attention to group process and dynamics.
+Today she works with teams, groups and organizations in supporting them to craft solutions for a healthy planet with happy people.
+Using tools such as facilitation, mediation, consensus building and collaboration, evaluation, graphic recording and capacity building she pays attention to group process and dynamics so participants can work towards innovative environmental solutions that one individual or organization alone can’t solve.

-Charlotte holds a Ph.D. from the University of Michigan in applied psychology.
+Charlotte holds a Ph.D. from the University of Michigan in environmental/natural resources psychology.
 She is a certified mediator, a facilitator for True Colours personality strengths inventory and a graphic recorder.
 As a dual Canadian and American citizen, Charlotte works both sides of the border as well as occasionally elsewhere.

 She’s especially delighted with projects involving multiple organizations which work together on a big problem or thorny issue over the long haul – like planning where forestry should head in the next five years, or how the many players should be collaborating to ensure high quality water for everyone, or how health is impacted by the natural environment.
 The latter, for instance, could involve bringing air quality specialists, epidemiologists, urban foresters, land use planners, engineers and water treatment plant operators.
 Through the muddling of collaboration, she has seen more creative, more broadly supported and ultimately easier to implement solutions because everyone’s had a role in creating the solution(s).

 Charlotte works with a network of associates to create the right team for your assignment.
 We can expand your own facilitation team for a large project.
 Or, we can complement your technical capability in sciences and engineering by providing expertise in the “human dimension” or “human factors” of environment, health and natural resources projects.
 We enliven your meetings and events with graphics and visuals.